 Family Sailor Suits: Identical Styles

-Boys would frequently be dresses in the exact same sailor suits.
-Almost always when brothers were dressed identically, mothers chose traditional styles.
+The children in familis would frequently be dressed in sailor suits, some times the exact same oufits.
+Frequently when the children were dressed identically, mothers chose traditional styles.
+No garment was so extensively used to dress the children alike than the sailor suit and this included not only a wide age range, but also both genders as well.
+Age and genders might be factors, but in some cases all ot the children were dressed in identical orvery similar outfits.
 Some mothers might style the younger boy's hair in a more juvenile fashion to highlight that he was the younger brother.
 Often boys of similar age would be dressed in the exact same sailor suits.
 Some times there was considerable difference in the ages.
-Perhaps no other garment was so consistently used to dress brothers and sisters in idebtical outfits.
+Perhaps no other garment was so consistently used to dress brothers and sisters in identical outfits.
 Certainly no garment was more commonly used to dressed mixed groups and brothers and sisters than the sailor suit.
-In these insances skirts were substituted with pants for the girls.
-We note countless portraits of brothers waring identical sailor suits.
+In these instances skirts were substituted with pants for the girls and this would be the only differenc.
+We note countless portraits of brothers wearing identical sailor suits.
 This was the case throughout Europe and North America.
-While thids convention was common in many countries, perhaps no where was it more common than in Germany.
+While this convention was common in many countries, perhaps no where was it more common than in Germany.

 HBC